top of page

 Many models and theories describe the dynamics of multiculturalism and cross-cultural communication.
 One of the leading ones is the model developed by the British expert on cultures and languages, Richard D. Lewis, which has gained recognition all over the world.
 This model is considered the most practical and the easiest to use in everyday communication today.

-When this model was created
+When was this model created?

 The Lewis Model (de.
 Lewis modell der Kulturen, fr. modèle de Lewis culture) was developed in the 1990s and was published in his bestseller When Cultures Collide: Leading Across Cultures (1996).